emikes919/eddymikes_blog/_posts/2022-08-06-why-i-started-this-blog.md

 ## **Accountability**

 I could just write in a journal, but there’s something about the act of posting something online for the world to see.
 We’re not talking about high stakes here, but it does hold me to a higher standard.
-The internet is [forever](https://web.archive.org/){:target="_blank"}, so there’s an incentive to really think through what I’m writing.
+The internet is [forever](https://web.archive.org/){:target="_blank"}, so there’s an incentive to really think through what I’m writing about.
 This ties into clear writing = clear thinking.

 Those are the main reasons, but this is also another fun coding challenge!
 I’m picking up programming on the side (I’ll probably write about that), and a personal blog or website is a great early practical application of that skillset.
 This blog is completely self-developed and hosted using GitHub Pages, Jekyll, basic HTML/CSS, and Namecheap.